Paolo Ruggiero

-Paolo Ruggiero (born 26 September 1957, in Naples) is a General in the Italian Army and current Deputy Supreme Allied Commander Transformation in Norfolk, Virginia.
+Paolo Ruggiero (born 26 September 1957) is a General in the Italian Army who served as Deputy Supreme Allied Commander Transformation of NATO from 19 July 2019 to 7 July 2022 when he was replaced by General Chris Badia of the German Air Force.

 Military career

 Ruggiero joined the military in the 1970's.
 He reached the rank of Brigadier General by 2005.
 He commanded the "Ariete" Armoured Brigade in Pordenone from 2006 to 2008.
 During this time, he was deployed with his Brigade to Southern Lebanon for Operation UNIFIL II, where as Commander of Sector West he led a multinational unit composed of troops from Italy, France, Ghana, Slovenia, South Korea and Qatar.